 The Ghost Adventurers (2019)

 Producer/Director/Screenwriter: Jon Miller

 Four young people run a ghost-chasing YouTube channel.
-They are asked to get rid of a ghost that maybe is haunting a couple.
+They are asked to get rid of a ghost that may be haunting a couple.
 There doesn’t seem to be a ghost but they power through the night.

-A super low-budget quasi-found-footage film with a funny script is very good acting.
-And it’s short enough that you never get bored.
+A super low-budget quasi-found-footage film with a funny script and very good acting.
+It’s short enough that you never get bored.